 Harahan real estate is some of the most expensive in Louisiana, although Harahan house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Harahan is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Harahan is a city of sales and office workers, professionals, and construction workers and builders.
-There are especially a lot of people living in Harahan who work in office and administrative support (19.01%), sales jobs (15.91%), and management occupations (9.29%).
+Unlike some cities, Harahan isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Harahan are a mix of both white- and blue-collar jobs.
+Overall, Harahan is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Harahan who work in office and administrative support (19.16%), sales jobs (14.20%), and management occupations (9.71%).

 Of important note, Harahan is also a city of artists.
 Harahan has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Harahan’s character.

-As is often the case in a small city, Harahan doesn't have a public transportation system that people use for their commute.
+Harahan is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Harahan home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Harahan residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Harahan include German, Italian, Irish, and English.
+Important ancestries of people in Harahan include French , Italian, Irish, and English.

 The most common language spoken in Harahan is English.
 Other important languages spoken here include Spanish and French.